 "I learned that what may work for someone may not always work for you...I am very thankful and I cannot wait until next year! - Jarrett, Age 17"

-This section is intended to help parents think about the benefits of camp for their children, while recognizing inherent risks and concerns.
-The content is designed to help you consider issues unique to a child with seizures as you choose and evaluate summer camps.
-Use this also while preparing your child and camp staff to manage seizures safely and appropriately.
+We want to help caregivers think about the benefits of camp for their children, while recognizing inherent risks and concerns.
+We encourage you to consider issues unique to your child as you choose and evaluate summer camps.

 How to Find a Camp Near You